-The ESPECRP is implemented in the midst of the current crisis in Yemen, where women are adversely affected and at the same time asked to take on new and additional roles as heads of households or income-earners.
-In this light, ESPECRP implementation is found to have the potential to reproduce discrimination against women based on gender and age, disability, social status, if adequate gender mainstreaming considerations and mitigation measures for social exclusion risk because of age are not taken into account within the Project approach.
+The ESPECRP PF and AF1 & AF2 are implemented in the midst of the current crisis in Yemen, where women are adversely affected and at the same time asked to take on new and additional roles as heads of households or income-earners.
+In this light, ESPECRP and AF1 & AF2 implementation may have the potential to reproduce discrimination against women based on gender and age, if adequate gender mainstreaming considerations are not taken into account within the Project approach.
+Management Measures

-To the extent possible, the ESPECRP will promote gender equality and the empowerment of women and seek to reduce gender inequalities in access to and control over resources and the benefits of development according to Gender and GBV Plan.
+To the extent possible, the ESPECRP and AF1 & AF2 will promote gender equality and the empowerment of women and seek to reduce gender inequalities in access to and control over resources and the benefits of development according to Gender and GBV Plan.